rust-lang/reference/src/attributes/codegen.md

 fn bar_thumb_code() {}
 ```

-If your function has neither the `instruction_set` attribute nor inline assembly, then the code you write within that function should not presume any particular instruction set.
-This ends up creating a limitation to how often code is inlined:
+Using the `instruction_set` attribute has the following effects:

-* If a function has an `instruction_set` attribute it won't inline into a function of another instruction set.
+* If the address of the function is taken as a function pointer, the low bit of the address will be set to 0 (arm) or 1 (thumb) depending on the instruction set.
-* If a function does not have an `instruction_set` attribute but *does* contain inline assembly, then the inline assembly is assumed to require the default instruction set of the build target, and so inlining between different instruction sets won't happen.
-* Otherwise, inlining happens normally.
+* Any inline assembly in the function must use the specified instruction set instead of the target default.